nathanshankar/drone-control/README.md

 ## Tuning the System

-To tune our system, we segmented our objective into four different parameters.
+To tune our system, I have segmented our objective into four different parameters.
 These parameters are tuned using trial and error and from observations on the system dynamics.

 1. **Y-Axis Tuning**:
     - We started by setting initial setpoints and using a high P gain to quickly decrease error and enhance speed.